-Lena's Determinator unrolling of hay bales for eight hours in Season 6, never giving up until Phil had to come out and tell her and Kristy they were eliminated.
-Ensuring their place as one of the best remembered early eliminated teams ever.
+Lena's unrolling of hay bales for eight hours straight in Season 6, never giving up until Phil had to come out just tell her and Kristy they had been eliminated.
+This ensured their place as one of the best-remembered early eliminated teams ever.

-Linda Weaver in Family Edition getting run over by a horse Buggy - and getting back up.
-Say what you will about them - that looked painful!
+Linda Weaver in Family Edition getting run over by a horse buggy - and getting back up.
+Say what you will about her - that looked painful!

 Dustin & Kandice beating out the Fast Forward on leg 8 of Season 10, making them the only team to ever come from behind to win a leg in which a team won the Fast Forward (other teams have done it, but only because the team who won the Fast Forward was too far behind to win the leg... or else they sat around all day drinking tea).
 Made even better by the constant shots of the two teams who had taken the Fast Forward standing around, laughing about how miserable Dustin & Kandice must be doing an Intersection with one of the "weak" teams, turning the entire leg into one extended Description Cut.